Barycentric Vector

 Returns the squared norm of the vector.
 Because the norm depends on the geometry, you must pass in the geometry (either intrinsic or extrinsic) on which the vector is defined.

-Rotate the vector 90 degrees counter-clockwise within the face it belongs to.
-This requires the geometry, since the meaning of “90 degrees” depends on the geometry of the triangle.
+Rotate the given tangent vector 90 degrees counter-clockwise within the face it belongs to.
+This function requires the geometry, since the meaning of “90 degrees” depends on the geometry of the triangle.
+If the vector is initially an edge-type vector, this function will return a face-type vector whose face is the one the rotated vector “points into”; though if the edge is a boundary edge, the returned vector will always lie within an interior face.

 Barycentric vectors also have a few utility functions: